IGNF/NeatMap/README.md

 ![GUI of the plugin](https://raw.githubusercontent.com/julienperret/TidyCity/image_doc/doc_images/generalGUI.png) Indicators Calculation
 ---------------------
-This steps aims at calculating morphological indicators from a polygonal layer.
+This steps aims at calculating morphological indicators from a polygon layer.

 It requires as input :
-- **Input layer ** : The name of a polygonal layer with an ID field ;
+- **Input layer ** : The name of a polygon layer with an ID field ;
 - **Output layer name** : The name of the output layer ;
 - **ID attribute** : The name of the attribute field.